 This sample size would allow researchers to examine the role of postulated causal factors (environmental, infectious and genetic) of childhood cancers.

 Importantly, the study has the backing of the USA's National Institutes of Health (NIH), which can be viewed as an indication of the scientific importance and promise of the study.

 The Murdoch Children's Research Institute has been designated as the I4C International Data Coordinating Centre, highlighting the important international contributions the institute is making to improve the health and wellbeing of all children.

-More detail about the formation of the consortium is available in this paper:
+More detail about the consortium is available in these papers: